-Madam Speaker, the Honourable Prime Minister, Cabinet Ministers, Leader of the Opposition, Members of Parliament, those listening from the comfort of their homes and around the world.
-Good afternoon.
-My speech is a very short one as all the Honourable Members and Ministers have contributed well in regards to the best ever budget since the Colonial days.
+Madam Speaker, the Honourable Prime Minister, Cabinet Ministers, Leader of the Opposition, Members of Parliament and those listening from the comfort of their homes and around the world, good afternoon.
+My speech is a very short one as all the Honourable Members and Ministers have contributed well in regards to the best ever Budget since the Colonial days.

-Madam Speaker, I rise to support the 2018-2019 Budget which was presented on 28th June, 2018 and I acknowledge and thank the Honourable Attorney General and Minister for Economy for presenting to this august House a Budget that will take Fiji forward especially to the benefit of our families, youth and future generation.
+Madam Speaker, I rise to support the 2018-2019 Budget which was presented on 28th June, 2018 and I acknowledge and thank the Honourable Attorney General and Minister for Economy for presenting to this august House a Budget that will take Fiji forward especially to the benefit of our families, youth and the young generation in our country.

-Madam Speaker, before I continue, I would like to say that my surname starts with "V" (Vunivalu) and every time I am the last to talk on the Budget debate and all that I needed to say has been already mentioned by the Ministers and Honourable Members.
+Madam Speaker, before I continue, I would like to say that my surname starts with "V" (Vunivalu) and every time, I would be the last to talk on the Budget debate and all that I wanted to say has already been mentioned by Honourable Ministers and Honourable Members.

 Madam Speaker, first of all, I want to thank you for these four years.
 I went to London in my first year in Parliament with the Secretary-General on the Procedure of Parliament Seminar and we got to learn about the Speaker's role.
-We also went, I think with you Madam Speaker, to Canberra and again we learnt more about the role of the Speaker.
+We also went (I think) with you, Madam Speaker, to Canberra and again we learnt more about the role of the Speaker.
 Sitting in this august House, the way you control the House, I acknowledge you, Madam Speaker.